The Latest from the ABM Experts

 As you can see, this ideal customer profile example doesn’t hit on every single characteristic we discussed above.
 It’s up to your team to determine which factors are the most important to include in your ICP.

 Now that you know how to define your ideal customer profile, you’re ready to identify and prioritize a list of target accounts.
-Find out what tools and tactics you can use to accomplish this in the Blueprint to Account-Based Marketing, your complete guide to getting started with ABM.
-This e-book is full of worksheets, checklists, tactics, and tips you can use to become an ABM superhero and drive more revenue for your company.
-Click the banner below to download your copy now.
+Find out what tools and tactics you can use to accomplish in the ABM Campaigns Workbook.